bluebird75/luaunit/doc/2_changelog.rst

 ---------------------------------
 * port to lua 5.1
 * iterate over the test classes, methods and functions in the alphabetical order
 * change the default order of expected, actual in assertEquals.
-See `Equality assertions`_
+See :ref:`equality-assertions`

 Version 1.2 - 13.
 Jun 2005